-- (a) A vessel for which tonnages have not been certified and which was contracted for on or before June 1, 2016. - (b) A vessel for which tonnages have been certified, but which has undergone modifications that were contracted for on or before the date of the MTN change.
+- (a) A vessel for which tonnages have not been certified and which was contracted for on or before the date of the MTN change. - (b) A vessel for which tonnages have been certified, but which has undergone modifications that were contracted for on or before the date of the MTN change.